Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Misaligned bite

-Teeth growing in crooked
+Teeth are growing crooked

 Overbite/underbite